pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/aks-hosted.md

 * Active Directory application
 * Virtual Network and Subnets
-* Managed MySQL Server and DB for persistent state and automated replication and snapshotting.
+* Managed MySQL Server and DB for persistent state and automated replication and snapshotting
-* Blob storage for checkpoints and policy packs.
+* Blob storage for checkpoints and policy packs

 ### Pulumi deploying Pulumi